NAATI advises all candidates to read the following information before sitting their test.

 Domains & Topics

-All texts deal with topics set in different domains of daily life in Australia or the relevant LOTE society.
-These domains include government, legal, health, technology, science, business, community, society, culture, education, tourism, finance, consumer affairs, insurance, economics, employment, housing, environment, social services, industries and immigration/settlement.
+All texts deal with topics set in different domains of daily life in Australia or the relevant LOTE society., as follows: government, legal, health, technology, science, business, community, society, culture, education, tourism, finance, consumer affairs, insurance, economics, employment, housing, environment, social services, industries and immigration/settlement.

 You will have 3.5 hours to complete the test.
 You will have an extra 15 minutes to set-up your device and read the initial instructions.